GerritCodeReview/summit_2015/sat.md

 *Frank Stockmans, Ericsson*

-## 2:30 pm Break and snack

-Coffee and snacks served in breakout area.

 ## 3:00 pm Gerrit at Yahoo, a 2-year Journey

 Sharing our experience in these 2 years on Gerrit's growth in Yahoo